Chicken Masala Recipe

 - 1 cup onions finely chopped

-- ¾ tsp ginger garlic paste
+- ¾ teaspoon ginger garlic paste

-- 1 Handful coriander leaves (finely chopped)
+- 1 Handful coriander leaves (cilantro or mint leaves (or both), finely chopped)

 - Cover & set aside for about 45 mins to 1 hour.
 It can also be left overnight in the refrigerator.

-Pour the tomato puree.
+- Pour the tomato puree.
 Then add salt, red chili powder and garam masala as well.